Robert Ballard: Early life and education

 Beginning in 1962, Ballard worked part-time with Andreas Rechnitzer's Ocean Systems Group at North American Aviation, where his father was the chief engineer of North American's Minuteman missile program.
 At North American, Ballard worked on its failed proposal to build the submersible Alvin for the Woods Hole Oceanographic Institution.

 In 1965, Ballard graduated from the University of California, Santa Barbara, earning undergraduate degrees in chemistry and geology.
 While a student in Santa Barbara, California, he joined Sigma Alpha Epsilon fraternity, and also completed the US Army's ROTC program, giving him an Army officer's commission in Army Intelligence.
-His first graduate degree (MS, 1966) was in geophysics from the University of Hawaii's Institute of Geophysics where he trained porpoises and whales.
+His first graduate degree (MS, 1966) was in geophysics from the University of Hawaiʻi's Institute of Geophysics where he trained porpoises and whales.
 Subsequently, he returned to Andreas Rechnitzer's Ocean Systems Group at North American Aviation.

 Ballard was working towards a PhD in marine geology at the University of Southern California in 1967 when he was called to active duty.
 Upon his request, he was transferred from the Army into the US Navy as an oceanographer.
 The Navy assigned him as a liaison between the Office of Naval Research and the Woods Hole Oceanographic Institution in Woods Hole, Massachusetts.

-After leaving active duty and entering into the Naval Reserve in 1970, Ballard continued working at Woods Hole persuading organizations and people, mostly scientists, to fund and use Alvin for undersea research.
+After leaving active duty and entering the Naval Reserve in 1970, Ballard continued working at Woods Hole persuading organizations and people, mostly scientists, to fund and use Alvin for undersea research.
 Four years later he received a PhD in marine geology and geophysics at the University of Rhode Island.

 Military career

-Ballard joined the United States Army in 1965 through the Army's Reserve Officers Training program.
-He was designated as an intelligence officer and initially received a commission as a second lieutenant in the Army Reserve.
+Ballard joined the United States Army Reserve in 1965 through the Reserve Officers Training program.
+He was commissioned as a second lieutenant and assigned to army intelligence.
 When called to active duty in 1967, he asked to fulfill his obligation in the United States Navy.
-His request was approved, and he was transferred to the Navy Reserve on the reserve active duty list.
-After completing his active duty obligation in 1970, he was returned to reserve status, where he remained for much of his military career, being called up only for mandatory training and special assignments.
+His request was approved, and he was transferred to the Navy Reserve.
+After completing his active-duty obligation in 1970, he was returned to reserve status, where he remained for much of his military career, being called up only for mandatory training and special assignments.
 He retired from the Navy as a commander in 1995 after reaching the statutory service limit.